kaushik-kundu/analytics-ai/aidp-lakehouse/oac-visualize/oac-visualize.md

 ![Data6](./images/oac-assistant6.png)

-2. You can ask the question "Show average departure delay by airline." in natural language, and you can get the response.
+2. You can ask the question "Show average departure delay by airline." in natural language, and you'll get the response.

 ![Data7](./images/oac-assistant7.png)